Syssos/Go_Shell/filelog/README.md

 	LogOne.Err()
 }
 ```

 The code above will log the error message to the log file as well as print the error to the screen using a Println function.

+## Using TOML
+The Go Shell program utilizes toml settings to configure the logger for this project.

+Creating the Flog instance from TOML formated data can be seeing in [`LoggerFromFile()`](https://github.com/Syssos/Go_Shell/blob/main/main.go), the settings used to configure the Flog can be found in the [`settings/cmds.toml`](https://github.com/Syssos/Go_Shell/blob/main/settings/cmds.toml) file.